State Space Closure: Revisiting Endless Online Level Generation via Reinforcement Learning: Quality v.s. Diversity through the Lens of SSC

 \section{Quality \textit{v.s.} Diversity through the Lens of SSC}

-As discussed above, SSC is likely to influence the diversity of levels, while also assures that the reward will not deteriorate given longer episode.
-This motivates us to test the quality (reward) and diversity of levels generated by EDRL with respect to the number of generation steps.
-Taking again the four designers shown in Fig. \ref{fig:t-sne} as examples, we plot the rewards and diversity of segments generated by each designer with respect to generation step.
-The diversity is evaluated among all segments generated at the $\ist{i}$ step for each $i \in \{1, 2, \dots, 2h\}$, via minimal neighbor distance (MND) proposed by Preuss \etal \cite{preuss2014searching}.
-Formally, MND can be expressed as:
+As discussed above, SSC is likely to influence the diversity of generated levels, while also assuring the robustness of RL designer for generating long level.
+These two expectations motivate us to test the quality (reward) and diversity of levels generated by EDRL with respect to the number of generation steps.
+Taking again the four designers shown in Fig. \ref{fig:t-sne} as examples, we plot the rewards and diversity of segments generated by each designer with respect to the generation step.
+The diversity is evaluated among all segments generated at the $\ist{i}$ step for each $i \in \{1, 2, \dots, 2h\}$, via the \textit{minimal neighbour distance} proposed by Preuss \etal \cite{preuss2014searching}.
+Formally, minimal neighbour distance can be expressed as

-where $X$ is the sample set to be evaluated, $R$ is a set of references, and $D(\cdot, \cdot)$ is a distance measurement, which is Euclidean distance in our case.
-Specifically, the work of \cite{preuss2014searching} proposed the references $R$ should be determined by applying clustering algorithms on the sample set.
-In this work, we measure the rewards of 1000 trials, and then apply $k$-means \cite{hartigan1979algorithm} with $k=10$ on all the latent vectors generated in the test, for each designer.
+where $X$ is the sample set to be evaluated, $\Re$ is a set of references, and $D(\cdot, \cdot)$ is a distance measurement, which is Euclidean distance in our case.
+Specifically, the work of \cite{preuss2014searching} determines the references $\Re$ by applying clustering algorithms on the sample set.
+In this work, we measure the rewards in 1000 trials, and then apply $k$-means \cite{hartigan1979algorithm} with $k=10$ on all the states generated in the test, for each designer.
 The centroids obtained are recorded as references for each designer.
-We then calculate MND at each step $0, 1, \dots, 50$ for $30$ times to take average.
+Then minimal neighbour distances at each step $0, 1, \dots, 50$ are calculated for $30$ times to take the average.
 Each time $100$ levels are generated.
 The results are shown in Fig. \ref{fig:curves}.

-As shown in Fig. \ref{fig:curves}, there is no considerable deterioration of reward observed from any designer, which supports our outlook that SSC guarantees endless online generation without losing quality.
-Meanwhile, we find that the diversity decreases rapidly as the reward increases at the early stage.
-A possible explanation is that the designers learn to give up gaining high rewards from the initial segments and makes the states converges to a small set so that they can ``be lazy".
+As shown in Fig. \ref{fig:curves}, there is no considerable deterioration of reward observed from any designer, which supports the outlook that SSC guarantees robust content quality in endless OLG.
+Meanwhile, the diversity decreases rapidly as the reward increases at the early stage.
+A possible explanation is that the designers learn to give up gaining high rewards from the initial segments and make the states converge to a small set so that they can ``be lazy".